 Ink pens are not allowed in the research room.
 Pencils are available.
 Computer or tablets may be used.

-Coats must be hung on the coat rack.
-Bags and other belongings must be left on the floor nearby the coat rack or in the College Archivist's office.
+Bags, coats, and other belongings must be left on the floor or in the College Archivist's office.